71USERX/TheChineseIdCardNumGen/README.md

 ## How to use this tool?

-&emsp;&emsp;There is a better solution,click here to use the online version.
+&emsp;&emsp;There is a better solution.Click here to use the online version.

 &emsp;&emsp;If you had installed **python3**,you can download the python script.Then run `main.py`.